 The population is approximately 650 including many kids.
-The terminal area is composed of several businesses: Met office, (Flight Information Center "FIC" has moved to Nuuk) Air Greenland, local supermarket "Pilersuisoq", some souvenir shops and Air Greenland.
+The terminal area is composed of several businesses: Met office, Air Greenland, local supermarket "Pilersuisoq", some souvenir shops and Air Greenland cargo.
 The terminal side includes private housing, a combination of Air Greenland terminal and Hotel Kangerlussuaq, which also houses the Air Greenland offices and an ATM in DK Kroner.
 There are also buildings to the west of the terminal which house the Airport Administration and Air Cargo terminal (where outgoing and incoming cargo between Denmark and points in Greenland can be sent and received).
 The Greenlandic Post Office is located next to the local supermarket.